Facilities and Accessibility

 If you are experiencing difficulties accessing content on the DoD OIG website, please send an email notification to email@example.com

 For information about Section 508 accessibility for the Department of Defense, please visit: http://dodcio.defense.gov/DoDSection508/Std_Stmt.aspx

 The Department of Defense Office of the Inspector General (OIG) follows the requirements of the Architectural Barriers Act of 1968 (ABA).
 The standards issued in the ABA require that facilities designed, built, altered, or leased with federal funds after September 2, 1969 must satisfy applicable accessibility standards.
 However, owned facilities that have not been altered since 1969 are not subject to ABA standards until certain types of alterations occur.

-If you wish to report an accessibility issue related to the physical accessibility of facilities, you may contact the Washington Headquarters Service (WHS) directly.
-Please send a detailed email to:
+If you wish to report an accessibility issue related to the physical accessibility of the Pentagon or Mark Center please contact firstname.lastname@example.org or by ICE comment card at: https://www.whs.mil/go/ice/accessibility.